Nevu/Show-Global-Glyph/README.md

 To show only strokes use an absolute setup form and use a overlayed double path (see Screenshot below).
 That gives you the opportunity to setup just lines or filled form.

+You can also use open contours to draw blue fields (see Screenshot below).
+Drawing strokes separately seems not to be possible ...

 ### Examples